Regular Bipartite Graphs And Their Properties: Labeled Graph Enumeration

-{The Automorphism Group of a labeled $(m,r)$ BTU can be enumerated by enumerating all distinct labeled $(m,r)$ BTUs generated by combinations of permutations on depth and permutations on labels on the equivalent permutation representation of the \ labeled $(m,r)$ BTU.} { Proof \textmd{This follows directly from the definition of the} \textmd{Automorphism Group of a labeled} $(m,r)$ \textmd{ BTU, and the fact that all isomorphisms could be generated by row and column operations on a \ labeled} $(m,r)$ \textmd{ BTU that results in a distinct \ labeled} $(m,r)$ \textmd{ BTU which in turn are equivalent to permutations on depth and permutations on labels.}}
+\begin{theorem} The Automorphism Group of a labeled $r$-regular bipartite graph with $2m$ vertices can be enumerated by enumerating all distinct labeled $r$-regular bipartite graphs with $2m$ vertices generated by combinations of permutations on depth and permutations on labels on the equivalent permutation representation of the labeled $r$-regular bipartite graph with $2m$ vertices. \end{theorem}

+\begin{proof} This follows directly from the definition of the Automorphism Group of a labeled $r$-regular bipartite graph with $2m$ vertices, and the fact that all isomorphisms could be generated by row and column operations on a labeled $r$-regular bipartite graph with $2m$ vertices that results in a distinct labeled $r$-regular bipartite graph with $2m$ vertices which in turn are equivalent to permutations on depth and permutations on labels. \end{proof}

-\subsection{Two important enumeration problems}
+\subsection{Two Important Enumeration Problems}